-A Professional Certificate requires completion of a minimum of 32 semester hours of credit to develop skills in an occupational field and a minimum of 12 General Education credits.
+A Professional Certificate requires completion of a minimum of 32 semester hours of credit to develop skills in an occupational field and a minimum of 12 General Education credits with a minimum cumulative grade point average of 2.0.
 Each is designed to facilitate transfer into an associate degree if the student decides to continue.